microsoft/vsts-extension-retrospectives/CONTRIBUTING.md

 - For updates, simple rebuild and package your extension and publish an update from the Azure DevOps marketplace.
 That will automatically update the extension in your project.

-- For the real time live syncing to work, our service needs to know your publisher id and your extension's unique key.
-To enable real time updates for your test extension, please [reach out to us](https://github.com/microsoft/vsts-extension-retrospectives/issues) with your publisher id and the unique key of your extension.
-[Instructions on how to download the unique key](https://docs.microsoft.com/en-us/azure/devops/extend/develop/auth?view=vsts#get-your-extensions-key).

 ### Storage

 The Retrospectives tool uses the [Azure DevOps data service](https://docs.microsoft.com/en-us/azure/devops/extend/develop/data-storage?view=vsts) for handling all its storage.